prushh/cvrp/README.md

 ## Assignment

-ModelLing and solving the vehicle routing problem in MiniZinc (using the MiniZinc IDE or the Python API) with Gecode.
+Modelling and solving the vehicle routing problem in MiniZinc (using the MiniZinc IDE or the Python API) with Gecode.

 * Given:
   * a setof customers, each with a: